afujimoto/MIVcall/README.md

 ## Parameter setting in configuration file
-We consider that the patemeter set of the provided configuration file is an apprppreate for 30x coverage WGS daat.
-But if you want to use different parameters, please change configration file.
+We consider that the patemeter set of the provided configuration file is an apprppreate ones for 30x coverage WGS data.
+If you want to use different parameters, please change configration file.

 ## Licence